 As I discussed earlier, backlinks are a telltale sign of the quality of your content and your audience’s appreciation.
 Therefore, developing awesome content is an effective way to gain more backlinks.
 Really focus on what your audience cares about and create content that’s designed to bring value, not sell your products or services.

 Doing keyword research when you’re first brainstorming content can be a great way to determine if it will be a topic of interest.
 The more people search for a topic, the more likely people are to be interested in your topic.
+That increases the number of times you also appear on search engine results.

 Guest blogging is another effective strategy for driving effective backlinks, but takes a little more time.
 Typically with guest blogging, you’re able to include a short bio linking back to your website as well as a few links to your content within the article itself.